 Hurricane season spans from June 1st through November 30th.
 The removal of debris from routine yard maintenance is vital during that time.
 The City of Fort Lauderdale arranges curbside debris removal for neighbors throughout the year.

-- All major cutting of vegetation (i.e., tree removal) should be completed no later than June 1st; the beginning of hurricane season.
+- All major removals of vegetation and or trees should be completed no later than June 1st; the beginning of hurricane season.

-- Do all major cutting/tree removal from December 1st through April 30th.
+- All major tree structural pruning should be scheduled from December 1st through April 30th.

 - Place your yard waste inside the green cart.